Kray-G/kilite/README.md

 ### Result

 There is some differences between on Windows and on Linux, but luajit and PyPy was very fast and amazing.
 That's exactly JIT as expected.
-As for Kilite, this is almost the result as I wanted, but it could be slower by increasing the code in the future.
+As for Kilite, this is almost the result that I wanted, but it could be slower by increasing the code in the future.
 I will try to keep the perfrmance even if the code would be more complex.

 The source code for each language is shown below.